Syarif Abdurrahman Alkadrie

-Sultan Syarif Abdurrahman Alkadrie or Syarif Abdul Rahman Al Qadri 23 October 1771 (12 Rajab 1185) – 28 February 1808 (2 Muharram 1223 H), was the founder and the first Sultan of Pontianak.
-He was born in 1729/1730 (1142 H), and was the son of Syarif Habib Husein bin Ahmad Al Qadri, an Arab preacher and propagator of Islamic teachings.
-His mother was Nyai Tua Utin Kabanat, daughter of Sultan Muhammad Zainuddin of Matan.
+Sultan Syarif Abdurrahman bin Syarif Habib Husein Alkadrie (Jawi: سلطان شريف عبدالرحمن بن شريف حبيب حسين القادري; b.
+1729/30 – d.
+28 February 1808) was the founder and the first Sultan of Pontianak.
+He was born in 1729/30, the son of Syarif Habib Husein bin Ahmad Alkadrie, an Arab Islamic preacher, and Nyai Tua Utin Kabanat, daughter of Sultan Muhammad Zainuddin of Matan.

 Biography

-Three months after his father died in Mempawah, Syarif Abdurrahman together with his brothers agreed to find a new residence.
+Three months after his father died in Mempawah, Abdurrahman together with his brothers agreed to find a new residence.
 They set off with 14 boats down the Peniti River.
-When it was time for Dhuhur prayer, they arrived at a headland, where Syarif Abdurrahman and his followers settled.
-The place is now known as Kelapa Tinngi Segedong.
+When it was time for Dhuhr prayer, they arrived at a headland, where Syarif Abdurrahman and his followers settled, which is now known as Kelapa Tinggi Segedong.
 However, Abdurrahman felt that the place was not suitable to live in and decided to continue his journey upstream.
-While walking down the Kapuas River, they found an island which is now called Batu Layang, where Syarif Abdurrahman and his descendants are buried.
-On the island they got disturbed by the ghost of Pontianak or Kuntilanak.
-Syarif Abdurrahman then ordered all his followers to fight the ghosts.
+While walking down the Kapuas River, they found an island which is now called Batu Layang, where Abdurrahman and his descendants are buried.
+On the island, they got disturbed by the ghost of Pontianak or Kuntilanak and Abdurrahman then ordered all his followers to fight the ghosts.
 The group later continued their journey down the Kapuas River.

 Towards the dawn of the 23rd of October 1771, they arrived at the junction of the Kapuas River and the Landak River.
 After eight days of cutting down trees on the island, Abdurrahman then built a house and a hall, and then the place was named Pontianak.
 In that place now stands the Jami Mosque and the Kadriyah Palace.

-Finally, on the 31st of August 1778, attended by the Yang di-Pertuan Muda of Riau-Lingga, Raja of Mempawah, Raja of Landak, Raja of Kubu, and Sultan of Matan, Syarif Abdurrahman was crowned the Sultan of Pontianak with the title: Sultan Syarif Abdurrahman ibni Habib Husein Alkadrie.
+Finally, on the 31st of August 1778, attended by the Yang di-Pertuan Muda of Riau, the Raja of Mempawah, the Raja of Landak, the Raja of Kubu, and the Sultan of Matan, Abdurrahman was crowned Sultan of Pontianak with the title Sultan Syarif Abdurrahman bin Syarif Habib Husein Alkadrie.
 Under his leadership, the Sultanate developed as a port and trade city that was quite respected.